Model Selection for Generic Contextual Bandits: Related work

 A black-box model selection framework for MABs called {\ttfamily Corral} was proposed in \cite{agarwal2017corralling}, where the optimal algorithm for each hypothesis class is treated as an expert and the task of the forecaster is to have low regret with respect to the best expert (best model class).
-The generality of this framework has rendered it fruitful in a variety of different settings; for example \cite{agarwal2017corralling, arora2021corralling} considered unstructured MABs, which was then extended to both linear and contextual bandits and linear reinforcement learning in a series of works \citep{pacchiano2020regret,aldo-corral} and lately to even reinforcement learning \cite{lee2021online}.
+The generality of this framework has rendered it fruitful in a variety of different settings; for example \cite{agarwal2017corralling, arora2021corralling} considered unstructured MABs, which was then extended to both linear and contextual bandits and linear reinforcement learning in a series of works \cite{pacchiano2020regret,aldo-corral} and lately to even reinforcement learning \cite{lee2021online}.
 However, the price for this versatility is that the regret rates the cost of model selection is multiplicative rather than additive.
 In particular, for the special case of linear bandits and linear reinforcement learning, the regret scales as $\sqrt{T}$ in time with an additional multiplicative factor of $\sqrt{M}$, while the regret scaling with time is strictly larger than $\sqrt{T}$ in the general contextual bandit.
+Since this approach treats all the hypothesis classes as bandit arms, and work in a (restricted) partial information setting, they tend to explore a lot, yielding worse regret.
+On the other hand, we consider all $M$ classes at once (full information setting) and do inference, and hence explore less and obtain lower regret.
+Recently, the above idea of regret balancing is extended to black box optimization in the context of non-stationary Reinforcement Learning (\cite{wei2021non}) and robust Reinforcement Learning (\cite{wei2022model}).

+Furthermore, \cite{vidya} study the problem of model selection in RL with function approximation.
+Similar to the \emph{active-arm elimination} technique employed in standard multi-armed bandit (MAB) problems \cite{eliminate}, the authors eliminate the model classes that are dubbed misspecified, and obtain a regret of $\mathcal{O}(T^{2/3})$.
+On the other hand, our framework is quite different in the sense that we consider model selection for generic contextual bandits.
+Moreover, our regret scales as $\mathcal{O}(\sqrt{T})$.